 Can I Keep My House Even When Declaring Bankruptcy?

-Whether you keep your house or not will boil down to how much equity is in the property.
+Whether you keep your home or not will come down to how much equity is in the property.

-In Western Australia, the Trustee will more than likely sell the house to settle your debt.
+In Western Australia, the Trustee will more than likely sell the house to pay off your debt.

 However, if you owe the full $500,000, you will be able to stay in your home, as long as you can pay the rates and mortgage.

 With joint ownership, the rules change, and I will discuss this in another video.

 Bankruptcy Experts Perth can give you all the information, call us on 1300 795 575.

 3. When Would My Overseas Travel Be Restricted?